The machine names

 - metcalfe Named after Bob Metcalfe, inventor of ethernet networking.

 webserver, asterisk pbx and general server for the PCgg.
+It now holds the tape drive for backups to tape.

 - stallman Named after Richard Stallman of the Free Software Foundation.